basharast/ImMobile/development/ExtensionsTemplate/README.md

 -- Headers (Our core headers)
 --- ImmApiProvider.h (Here the APIs defined)

--- Helpers (String helpers, we also have APIs for those) -- Others (Not used)
+-- Helpers (String/Storage helpers, we also have APIs for those) -- Others (Not used)

 -- ImmApiProviderBridge.h (Bridge to expose APIs to CPP) -- ImmApiProviderBridgeC.h (Bridge to expose APIs to C)

--- ImmExtenTemplate.cpp (Our main extension code with few example at the end)
+-- ImmExtenTemplate.cpp (Our main extension code with examples at the end)

 Some key notes:
 - We can access APIs using `Imm::` namespace